laclauana/Tienda-Online/README.md

  ## Technologies used

  Modest HTML, twice as large CSS and a pretty decent amount of Javascript.
+Feel free to test my site's responsiveness as wide and as stretched as you'd like to.

 ### Where to check on my online shopping store